regoclint/prac/Notes.md

 - Following
     - Active followers table is checked before precomputing the tweet into timelines -Sharding
-    Posts - Cannot be sharded on user cuz for hot users it could create an unbalanced load.
+    Posts - Cassandra.
+Cannot be sharded on user cuz for hot users it could create an unbalanced load.
 Shard based on epoch time & sequence
-    Timeline - Since its in memory and has limited posts per user, we can shard on userid and use CH News feeds have hot users unlike other design hence userids are not that good for CH Feed ranking
+    Timeline - Since its in memory and has limited posts per user, we can shard on userid and use CH News feeds have hot users unlike other design hence userids are not that good for CH
+- Trends
+    - Filter(stop words, unwanted hashes, adult)-> parse -> Geolocation count  ___
+                                                                                  |-> Redis
+                                                         -> volume based count ---
+    - based on volume in a given amount of time
+    - Storm is use for stream processing
+Feed ranking
 - Search
     - During the tweet operation the tweet is also sent to a Search engine to be indexed and be searchable
 - Advertising
-- Eventual consistency
+- Eventual consistency is fine to have as its not a banking application.
+A slight delay in showing is fine
+- Zookeeper to manage the large Redis clusters

 Instagram (News Feed)